-Is it the same?
+Is astrophotography pixel scale and resolution the same?
 Can we increase resolution just by making pixels smaller?
 In some cases we can, but quite often we cannot.

 For this article scope I assume the sensors I describe have the same noises and the same sensitivity (quantum efficiency).
 I also do not deal with optics aberrations here.
 At start let’s consider two setups with the same pixel scale.
 At both setups we have camera with 1Mpx resolution (1000x1000px):